design-first/system-designer-documentation/docs/Create a Type.md

 ![Image Alt](../../img/create-a-type-edit.png)

+## What is a configuration?

+A configuration is an object in which you declare the properties of your type.

 ## Define an enumeration

 To define an enumeration click on the *Enumeration* checkbox when creating a type.
 Then set the *type* of your enumeration (it is *any* by default) and add all the value of your enumeration in the *value* array.